getong/flutter_rust_bridge_tutorial/src/building-a-simple-app/building-for-macos.md

 ---

-3. The error message **[macOS] SocketException: Connection failed** is encountered when making API calls.
+3. The error message **[macOS] SocketException: Connection failed** is encountered when making API calls:

    macOS applications are sandboxed by default.
-If you come across this error message, you need to do the following steps:

-   Add the network.client [entitlement](https://docs.flutter.dev/platform-integration/macos/building#entitlements-and-the-app-sandbox) to `macOS/Runner/DebugProfile.entitlements`:
+If you come across this error message, you need to add the network.client [entitlement](https://docs.flutter.dev/platform-integration/macos/building#entitlements-and-the-app-sandbox) to `macOS/Runner/DebugProfile.entitlements`:

    ```
    <key>com.apple.security.network.client</key>